Halloween Candy & Cavity Prevention Tips

 1. Stay away from sticky candies like caramel and taffy

-The frequency and length of time that sugary food stays in your mouth both play a major role in tooth decay and the formation of cavities.
-Candy that stays in your mouth for a long period of time can subject your teeth to a much greater risk of tooth decay.
-The stickier and chewier the candy, like taffy, hard caramel, gummy bears, and Starburst can also take longer to get rinsed or dissolved naturally by your saliva.
+The frequency and length of time that sugary food stays in your mouth play a significant role in tooth decay and the formation of cavities.
+Candy that stays in your mouth for an extended period of time can subject your teeth to a much greater risk of tooth decay.
+The stickier and chewier the candy, like taffy, hard caramel, gummy bears, and Starburst, can also take longer to get rinsed or dissolved naturally by your saliva.

 2. Consider avoiding hard candies

-3. Eat candy as a treat after meals, then brush your teeth
+3. Eat candy as a treat after meals

 We know all that great Halloween candy can be hard to resist!
 Especially for kids who put in all that leg work trick or treating!
 If you can, try and eat Halloween candy and other sugary foods with meals or shortly after mealtime.
 One reason is that saliva production increases during meals and helps cancel out acids produced by bacteria in your mouth.
 Your saliva will help rinse away food particles.
-Although your body will naturally try to wash away the sugars and stickiness left behind, it’s a better plan to brush, rinse, and floss after eating candy.
+Although your body will naturally try to wash away the sugars and stickiness left behind, it’s a better plan to brush, rinse, and floss as part of a regular routine.

 4. Avoid drinks like soda with added sugar

-When your teeth come constantly come in contact with sugary beverages, your risk of tooth decay increases.
-Drinking fluoridated water can help prevent tooth decay, but avoiding sodas, sugary juices, and other drinks like hot cocoa while consuming additional sugar in the form of candy is recommended.
-If you choose bottled water, that’s great — look for brands that are fluoridated for extra protection for your teeth.
+When your teeth constantly come in contact with sugary beverages, your risk of tooth decay increases.
+Drinking fluoridated water can help prevent tooth decay, but avoiding sodas, sugary juices, and other drinks like hot cocoa while consuming added sugar in candy is recommended.
+If you choose bottled water, that’s great — look for fluoridated brands for extra protection for your teeth.

 5. Chew an ADA-approved gum